 How do you know if I need a root canal?

-Your dentist is the only one who can tell if you need a root canal or just a filling.
+Dr. Gittleman is the only one who can tell if you need a root canal or just a filling.
 If you have extreme tooth pain in a localized area in your mouth, you should see our dentist near you as soon as possible.
-Refrain from waiting too long or overusing tooth pain relievers, which can cause more issues than help.
+You don’t want to wait too long or overuse tooth pain relievers, which can cause more issues than help.

 Is dental sedation necessary for a root canal?

-You have the option to receive dental sedation during a root canal, but your dentist will not “put you to sleep” during the procedure.
+You have the option to receive dental sedation during a root canal, but Dr. Gittleman will not “put you to sleep” during the procedure.
 The procedure is not as invasive and painful as you think.
 Most patients do not need dental sedation for this procedure and can be completely comfortable using a local anesthetic.

 Schedule a Root Canal Therapy Procedure